Online Safety Act 2023: Duties

-Enforcement
+Enforcement powers

 The act empowers Ofcom, the national communications regulator, to block access to particular user-to-user services or search engines from the United Kingdom, including through interventions by internet access providers and app stores.
 The regulator can also impose, through "service restriction orders", requirements on ancillary services which facilitate the provision of the regulated services.

 The act lists in section 92 as examples (i) services which enable funds to be transferred, (ii) search engines which generate search results displaying or promoting content, and (iii) services which facilitate the display of advertising on a regulated service (for example, an ad server or an ad network).
 Ofcom must apply to a court for both Access Restriction and Service Restriction Orders.

 Section 44 of the act also gives the Secretary of State the power to direct Ofcom to modify a draft code of practice for online safety if deemed necessary for reasons of public policy, national security, or public safety.
 Ofcom must comply with the direction and submit a revised draft to the Secretary of State.
 The Secretary of State may give Ofcom further directions to modify the draft, and once satisfied, must lay the modified draft before Parliament.
 Additionally, the Secretary of State can remove or obscure information before laying the review statement before Parliament.

 The act contains provisions allowing eligible entities to bring super-complaints on behalf of consumers.
 The process for doing so was set out in regulations in July 2025.